7Block Labs

 Core architecture: how an app “orders a proof”

-A production‑grade flow looks like this:
+A solid production flow usually goes down like this:

-2. Job spec
+2. Job Spec

-3. Marketplace match
+3. Marketplace Match

 4. Proving